mustang-im/mustang/README.md

 The target user group is primarily existing desktop users, but also all those people who use webmail today.

-For now, this is just a modest prototype.
+For now, this is just a modest start.

+For docs, see project/, esp. project/INSTALL.md